 Iran ratified the International Covenant on Civil and Political Rights (ICCPR) on 24 June 1975.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Iran’s ratification of the ICCPR was made without reservation.

 Officially recognised churches have been subjected to increasingly restrictive controls since 2011.
-Churches are effectively banned from using the Farsi language in their activities, a restriction enforced through regular checks of the identity documents of attendees to ensure that only members of the minority communities attend and that Persian Muslims are excluded.
+Churches are effectively banned from using the Farsi language in their activities, a restriction enforced through regular checks of the identity documents of attendees to ensure that only members of the minority communities attend, and that Persian Muslims are excluded.
 Since 2010, political leaders, including the Supreme Leader, have issued warnings about the house church movement which they consider a threat to society.
-Numerous arrests have been made, especially of leaders of house churches.
-Although two Christian prisoners, Farshid Fathi and Saeed Abedini, were released in December 2015 and January 2016 respectively, around 90 remain in detention because of their Christian faith or activities, or have been freed on bail and are awaiting trial.
+Numerous arrests have been made, especially of leaders of house churches and in 2017 heavy prison sentences of between 10 and 15 years were handed out to at least eleven Christians.
 Charges against detainees are typically political (e.g. acting against national security or disturbing the public order) rather than religious.
 In recent years few Christian converts have been charged with apostasy.
 The political nature of the charges, making it easier to criminalise Christian activities, reflects the authorities’ preoccupation with maintaining political power and control.
 Many others within Iranian society, including other religious minorities, face similar oppression.
 In addition to persecution from government sources, those who choose to leave Islam often face strong family and societal pressure.
 A combination of these factors accounts for the high emigration rate of Christians from Iran, whether from Muslim or indigenous Christian backgrounds.